Alexander Hamilton U.S. Custom House: Planning and construction

-In February 1888, William J. Fryer Jr., superintendent of repairs of New York City's federal government buildings, wrote to the United States Department of the Treasury's Supervising Architect about the "old, damp, ill-lighted, badly ventilated" quarters at 55 Wall Street.
+The Custom House on Wall Street had become overcrowded by 1887.
+William J. Fryer Jr., superintendent of repairs of New York City's federal-government buildings, wrote to the United States Department of the Treasury's Supervising Architect in February 1888 about the "old, damp, ill-lighted, badly ventilated" quarters at 55 Wall Street.
 Architecture and Building magazine called the letter "worthy of thoughtful investigation".
 The 55 Wall Street building's proximity to the Subtreasury was no longer advantageous, as it was easier to use a check or certificate to make payments on revenue.
-On September 14, 1888, Congress passed an act that would allow site selection for a new custom house and appraiser's warehouse.
+On September 14, 1888, the United States Congress passed an act that would allow site selection for a new custom house and appraiser's warehouse.
 Soon after, Fryer presented his report to the New York State Chamber of Commerce.
 The Chamber said in 1889: "We have not seriously considered the removal of the present Custom House proper, since it is well located, and, if found inadequate, can easily be easily be enlarged to meet all the wants of the Government for an indefinite time to come."